worstkiller/JetpackCompose.app/README.md

 The website uses the following frameworks & tools:

 - [Gatsby](https://www.gatsbyjs.com/)
-- [Vercel](https://vercel.com/) for hosting the site and continous deployments
+- [Vercel](https://vercel.com/) for hosting the site and continuous deployments
 - [React](https://reactjs.org/)
 - [Forestry](https://forestry.io/) - CMS layer so that I can organize the content of the site.
 All the content is stored within this repo itself in json files.
 You can find them [here](src/data)